UoB-COMSM0166/2026-group-27/README.md

   <tr>
     <td>Difficulty & Survival System</td>
-    <td>"As a player who enjoys increasing difficulty, I want the game to become more challenging across levels with environmental hazards and enemies, so that I feel on edge and a sense of achievement as I progress." </td>
+    <td>"As a player, I want the game to become more challenging across levels, so that I feel on edge and a sense of achievement as I progress." </td>
     <td>
 - Given the player progresses <br>
       <br>